tibber/com.tibber.athom/README.md

 Integration with Tibber, with Pulse support!

-&nbsp;
 ## Flow cards

 ### Device: *__Home__*

 #### Triggers

 - Price changed
 - Temperature changed
 - Current price is at today's lowest
 - Current price is at today's highest
-- Current price is at the lowest among the next [x] hours
+- Current price is at its lowest among the next [x] hours
-- Current price is at the highest among the next [x] hours
+- Current price is at its highest among the next [x] hours
 - Current price is [x] percent below today's average
 - Current price is [x] percent above today's average
 - Current price is [x] percent below average of the next [y] hours
 - Current price is [x] percent above average of the next [y] hours
-- Current price is one of todays lowest [x] prices
+- Current price is one of today's lowest [x] prices
-- Current price is one of todays highest [x] prices
+- Current price is one of today's highest [x] prices
 - Consumption report (triggers when new data is available, normally once a week.
-Every hour if you have a Pulse device) &nbsp;
+Every hour if you have a Pulse device)
+  &nbsp;

 #### Conditions

 - Current price below/above
 - Outdoor temperature below/above
 - Current price is at today's lowest
 - Current price is at today's highest
-- Current price is at the lowest among the next [x] hours
+- Current price is at its lowest among the next [x] hours
-- Current price is at the highest among the next [x] hours
+- Current price is at its highest among the next [x] hours
 - Current price is [x] percent below today's average
 - Current price is [x] percent above today's average
 - Current price is [x] percent below average of the next [y] hours
 - Current price is [x] percent above average of the next [y] hours
-- Current price is one of todays lowest [x] prices
+- Current price is one of today's lowest [x] prices
-- Current price is one of todays highest [x] prices &nbsp;
+- Current price is one of today's highest [x] prices &nbsp;

 #### Actions

 - Send push notification (through Tibber app)

 &nbsp;

 ### Device: *__Pulse__*

 #### Triggers

 - Power changed
 - Consumption since midnight changed
 - Cost since midnight changed
 - Daily consumption report

 &nbsp;

 ### Release Notes

+#### 1.5.0

+- Support for Homey Bridge
+- Add trigger and condition for top/bottom X hours today
+- Fix parsing high prices.

+#### 1.4.13

+- Bug fix for price fetch scheduling

+#### 1.4.12

+- Update readme to include price level trigger

+#### 1.4.11

+- Add price level capability automatically

+#### 1.4.10

+- Change price level to an enumeration

+#### 1.4.9

+- Deactivate device if home can't be found anymore.
+Add price level indicator.
+Fix current triggers for L2 and L3.

+#### 1.4.8

+- Fix push notification flow

+#### 1.4.7

+- Fix crash related to Pulse/Watty trigger registration

+#### 1.4.6

+- Update readme

+#### 1.4.5

+- Set description and support URL

+#### 1.4.4

+- Update readme

+#### 1.4.3

+- New triggers for currents reported by Pulse and Watty

+#### 1.4.2

+- Bug fix for keeping track of last logged daily consumption

+#### 1.4.1

+- Bug fix for calculating amount of hours to be fetched for consumption report

+#### 1.4.0

+- Rewrite of Tibber API data access to reduce load at hour shift
+- Use a cache for day-ahead-prices for today and tomorrow
+- Home non-real time consumption report is now enabled with an advanced parameter (default to false)
+- Support for displaying real time current per phase for Pulse and Watty

+#### 1.3.11

+- Increase data fetch timeout.
+Fix data fetch retry logic.

+#### 1.3.10

+- New Dark Sky API key

+#### 1.3.9

+- Improved API request tracing

+#### 1.3.8

+- Improved query tracing

+#### 1.3.7

+- Increase GraphQL client timeout

+#### 1.3.6

+- Set timeout for GraphQl queries

+#### 1.3.5

+- Fix Tibber icon color dropped by homey cli

+#### 1.3.4

+- Avoid error in price triggers when last price is not populated

+#### 1.3.3

+- Logo and brand color

+#### 1.3.2

+- Tibber logo and brand color

+#### 1.3.1

+- Tibber logo and brand color

+#### 1.3.0

+- New Tibber logo

+#### 1.2.7

+- Allow production power being reported less frequently than power

+#### 1.2.6

+- Update measure_power even when it's 0 or same as previous

 #### 1.2.5

 - Support for retrieving production power from Pulse

 #### 1.2.4

 - Added a note about re-adding a Pulse/Watty device in case fetching data timeouts

 #### 1.2.3

 - Fixed fetching current temperature for home location

 #### 1.2.2

 - Bug fix for missing flowcard id

 #### 1.2.1

 - Correct Watty images

 #### 1.2.0

 - Support for pairing Watty and bug fixes

 #### 1.1.0

 - Support for Energy API - Pulse and Watty show up as a cumulative devices in the Homey energy section

 #### 1.0.12

-- Fixed app crashing on api timeout #14
+- Fixed app crashing on API timeout (#14)
-&nbsp;

 #### 1.0.10

 - Fixed weather forecast (#13)
   &nbsp;

 #### 1.0.9

 - Fixed #12
-&nbsp;

 #### 1.0.8

 - Added 4 new trigger and 4 new condition cards for price at today's lowest/highest and above/below a set average
-- Added fallback code for re-initiating Pulse subscription if no data for 10 minutes &nbsp;
+- Added fallback code for re-initiating Pulse subscription if no data for 10 minutes

 #### 1.0.6

 - Added condition cards for lowest/highest price among the next [x] hours
 - Added cost calculation to Pulse for users without a (paying) subscription, based on nordpool prices.
 Note: Net spot prices/without any taxes, fees, etc.
 - Minor fixes
-&nbsp;

 #### 1.0.4

 - Fixed flow triggers broken in 2.0
-&nbsp;

 #### 1.0.3

 - Registering capability value before triggering flow action (fixed issue #5) &nbsp;

 #### 1.0.2

 - Added support for Pulse without a (paying) subscription (N.B. cost is not available without subscription so accumulated cost will never have any value and cost related triggers will never fire)
-&nbsp;

 #### 1.0.1

-- Added trigger cards for lowest/highest price among the next [x] hours &nbsp;
+- Added trigger cards for lowest/highest price among the next [x] hours

 #### 1.0.0

 - Initial public version
-&nbsp;

 #### 1.2.0
 - Bug fixes.
-Added Watty as a energy device.
+Added Watty as an energy device.

 ### Known Issues
-- Currently, the users Tibber subscription needs to be be confirmed or started to use the Tibber app.
+- Currently, the user's Tibber subscription needs to be confirmed or started to use the Tibber app.